Scholarships for international students in the UK

 Family

-If you think there's a chance your parents or wider family might be able to give you some financial help, it might be worth discussing.
+If you think there's a chance your parents or wider family might be able to give you some financial help, it may be worth discussing.

 Scholarships

 This is the big one.
-Scholarships for international students are one of the main sources of funding for students seeking to study abroad.
+Scholarships for international students are one of the main funding sources for those looking to study abroad.

 There's a huge amount out there, but with varying eligibility criteria, they can be tricky to navigate.
 Keep reading and we'll take you through it.